sopoour/pi_robot/README.md

 ## Planned Modifications/Additions to initial project (ordered based on prio)

-1. Improving UI making a joystick like interface, more clean and useable
+1. Improving UI of remote control, more clean and useable ✅
-1. Adding RFID sensor to "unlock" the robot, i.e. by holding the tag against the reader the app.py is run
+1. Adding RFID sensor to "unlock" the robot, i.e. by holding the tag against the reader the app.py is run ✅
-1. Adding HC-SR04 Ultrasonic sensor as distance sensor to avoid crushing into any object even with remote control
+2. Make RFID sensor run on start-up of Rpi ✅
-1. Deploying application on Google App Engine (WSGI server hosted by Google and not self-hosted with mod_wsgi)
+3. Adding DHT11 sensor for first temp and humidity sensing (simpler and smaller than SDS011 Air Quality Sensor) 🚧
-1. Connecting Rpi to Google Cloud IoT and synch sensor data (video stream, RFID data, distance sensor) for analysis/tracking
+5. Connecting Rpi to Google Cloud IoT and synch sensor data (video stream, RFID data, distance sensor) for analysis/tracking
-1. Adding Computer Vision (CV) & program robot to be self-driving based on CV & distance sensor (--> backup is always remote control)
+6. Adding Computer Vision (CV) & program robot to be self-driving based on CV & distance sensor (--> backup is always remote control)
-1. Adding Pollution sensor to track air pollution while the robot is moving, connect it to Google Cloud as well
+7. Adding Pollution sensor (SDS011 Air Quality Sensor) to track air pollution while the robot is moving, connect it to Google Cloud as well

 ## STS Pilot by Mark Dammer (copied readme)